Maleick/byvalver/assets/docs/BADBYTEELIM_STRATS.md

 ### Strategy 15: FPU Stack Immediate Encoding (Priority 76)

-**Problem:** Immediate values that contain bad characters can't be loaded directly.
-FPU instructions can be used to load and manipulate values in alternative ways that may avoid bad characters.
+**Problem:** Immediate values that contain bad bytes can't be loaded directly.
+FPU instructions can be used to load and manipulate values in alternative ways that may avoid bad bytes.

 **Solution:** Use FPU stack operations (FLD, FISTP, etc.) to load immediate values indirectly.